 - Cllr Alex Rennie - Leader of the Council

-- Cllr Narinder Bains - Deputy Leader of the Council and Cabinet Lead for Community Safety and Organisational Development
+- Cllr Narinder Bains - Deputy Leader of the Council and Cabinet Lead for Community Safety and Transformation

-- Cllr Lulu Bowerman - Cabinet Lead for Capita and Commercial Contracts
+- Cllr Lulu Bowerman - Cabinet Lead for Environmental Services

-- Cllr Gwen Robinson - Cabinet Lead for Housing, Communities and CIL
+- Cllr Gwen Robinson - Cabinet Lead for Affordable Housing, Communities and CIL

-- Cllr Tim Pike - Cabinet Lead for Finance, Regeneration and Estates
+- Cllr Tim Pike - Cabinet Lead for Levelling-Up

 The Cabinet will be advised and supported in its policy formulation role by Scrutiny and Policy Development Panels, with particular areas of responsibility and encompassing a broad range of opinion and expertise.
 In addition it is also advised by a number of committees.